Jeremy Skibicki charged with 4 counts of first-degree murder of Indigenous women in Winnipeg

 Major Crimes Insp.
 Shawn Pike, left, and Winnipeg police Chief Danny Smyth at a news conference.
 Photo: APTN News

-“Clearly, there are not enough resources to keep our women, girls, two spirit, and gender-diverse people safe in this province,” Wilson said in the SCO release.
+“Clearly, there are not enough resources to keep our women, girls, Two Spirit, and gender-diverse people safe in this province,” Wilson said in the SCO release.
 “Our First Nation will need support in the days, weeks, and months ahead as many of our members will be impacted by this tragic news.”

-Police urged anyone with information about the crimes and the jacket to contact the Homicide Unit at 204-986-6508 or Manitoba Crime Stoppers at 204-786-TIPS (8477).
+Police urged anyone with information to contact the Homicide Unit at 204-986-6508 or Manitoba Crime Stoppers at 204-786-TIPS (8477).

 Contribute Button